ConductorOne/baton-okta/README.md

   baton-okta [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command

 Flags:
-  -f, --file string               The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                      help for baton-okta
+      --api-token string       The API token for the service account.  ($BATON_API_TOKEN) --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --domain string          The URL for the Okta organization. ($BATON_DOMAIN) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-okta
-      --api-token string          The API token for the service account. ($BATON_API_TOKEN) --domain string             The URL for the Okta organization. ($BATON_DOMAIN) --log-format string         The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string          The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --sync-inactive-apps string Whether to sync inactive apps or not. ($BATON_SYNC_INACTIVE_APPS) -v, --version                   version for baton-okta
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --sync-inactive-apps     Whether to sync inactive apps or not.  ($BATON_SYNC_INACTIVE_APPS) (default true) -v, --version                version for baton-okta

 Use "baton-okta [command] --help" for more information about a command.
 ```